sasadangelo/vps/README.md

 Do you need a Wordpress website to run on a Virtual Private Server (VPS) or in your locale machine?
 Do you have a Wordpress website and you need a local copy for test purpose?
 Wordpress for VPS help you to create easily a running wordpress website on your local machine or remote VPS.

+The tool use Vagrant as abstraction layer on your Virtual Server provider to manage its lifecycle.
+The following Wordpress prerequisites are installed on the Virtual Machine:

+- Ubuntu Xenial 16.04
+- Nginx
+- MySQL
+- PHP 7

 ## Prerequisites

 Prerequisites for this project is [Vagrant](https://www.vagrantup.com/) that can be used to deploy your Wordpress stack in local on a remote VPS.
 For a local installation you need [Virtual Box](https://www.virtualbox.org/) installed on your local machine.
+The tool use an Ubuntu Xenial 16.04 as virtual machine.

 ## Wordpress on Local Virtual Machine